pearu/pearu.github.io/csr_naming_conventions.md

 values must be non-zero.
 The more appropiate term would be the "number of specified elements" (NSE) but many software still use `nnz` while allowing explicit zero values.

-The following table summarizes the CSR format naming conventions used in existing software as well as elsewhere:
+The following table summarizes the CSR format naming conventions used in existing software as well as elsewhere (ordering is arbitrary):

 | Software | NSE | values | extents of rows | column indices |
 | -------- | ----- | ------ | --------------- | -------------- |